hydraulic-institute/edb/source/02_fluid-properties-II/04_viscosity.md

-is the pound-second per square foot which is numerically identical with the slug per foot-second." metric = "The unit of dynamic viscosity in Metric measure is the dyne-second per square centimeter, called the POISE, which is numerically identical with the gram per centimeter-second.
-It usually is more convenient to express numerical values in CENTIPOISES such that 100 centipoises equal one POISE."/>
+is the pound-second per square foot which is numerically identical with the slug per foot-second." metric = "The unit of dynamic viscosity in Metric measure is the dyne-second per square centimeter, called the poise, which is numerically identical with the gram per centimeter-second.
+It usually is more convenient to express numerical values in centipoise such that 100 centipoise equal one poise."/>

 ![](IIC-1_Fig-1.png "")